iagodahlem/cerebro-translate/README.md

 # cerebro-translate

-> [Cerebro](http://cerebroapp.com/) plugin for translation using Google Translate API.
+> [Cerebro](http://cerebroapp.com/) plugin for translate using Google Translate API.

 ![Cerebro Translate Plugin Screenshot](screenshot.png)

 ## Usage

-In Cerebro, type `translate alguma coisa` and the translation will be showed in the result below.
-By now it only supports tranlating from Portuguese to English.
+In Cerebro, type `translate alguma coisa` and the translation will be shown in the result below.
+By now it only supports translating from Portuguese to English.

 ## Features